-20 BIT of Legal Bother," Business Today, May 27, 2012
+&lt;sup>20 BIT of Legal Bother," Business Today, May 27, 2012

-$(http://businesstoday.intoday.in/story/india-planning-to-exclude-arbitration-clauses-from-bits/1/24684.html)\ .$
+(http://businesstoday.intoday.in/story/india-planning-to-exclude-arbitration-clauses-from-bits/1/24684.html).

-21 Linda C. Reif, Conciliation as a Mechanism for the Resolution of International Economic and Business Disputes, 14 FORDHAM INT'L L.J.
+&lt;sup>21 Linda C. Reif, Conciliation as a Mechanism for the Resolution of International Economic and Business Disputes, 14 FORDHAM INT'L L.J.
 578, at 587, 634-638 (1991).
 Mediation is another procedure for amicable resolution.
 More strictly, while conciliators offer settlement proposals in conciliations, settlement proposals are proposed by mediators in mediations.
 However, in many cases conciliation and mediations are used interchangeably.

-22 Non-contracting countries and any nationals thereof can utilize the ICSID conciliation under the Additional Facility Rules.
+&lt;sup>22 Non-contracting countries and any nationals thereof can utilize the ICSID conciliation under the Additional Facility Rules.

-$^{^{\}rm 23}$ Unlike ICSID arbitration, the conciliator may by a national of the dispute party.
+&lt;sup>23 Unlike ICSID arbitration, the conciliator may by a national of the dispute party.

-(ICSID Conciliation Rule, Article 22).
+or define the application of law.
+Although conciliation proceedings are more flexible than arbitrations, the adversary structure of the dispute has been maintained to a certain extent.
+Arguments by the disputing parties are heard by the conciliation commission at oral proceedings (ICSID Conciliation Rule, Article 22).
 Dispute parties file a written statement within 30 days of constitution of the conciliation commission (ICSID Conciliation Rule, Article 25).
 Thereafter, either party may file statements that it deems useful and relevant at any stage of the proceeding (ICSID Conciliation Rule, Article 25 (1)).
 The conciliation commission may request oral explanations, documents and other information form a party, as well as evidence from other persons (ICSID Conciliation Rule, Article 22 (3)).
 The conciliation commission recommends to the parties terms of settlement with the reasons for them, and it may recommend refraining from specific actions that might aggravate the dispute (ICSID Conciliation Rule, Article 22 (2); also, ICSID Convention, Article 34 (1)).
 Although the recommendations are not binding, the parties are obliged to give their most serious consideration to the recommendations (ICSID Convention, Article 34 (1)).
 When the conciliation has concluded, the commission shall, regardless whether or not a settlement has been reached, draw up a report regarding the conciliation proceedings (ICSID Convention, Article 34 (2)).
 If the parties transition to arbitration proceedings, neither party is entitled to invoke or rely on anything expressed in the conciliation or the report or any recommendations made by the conciliation commission (ICSID Convention, Article 35).
 Consideration is given so that concessions made by parties in the course of conciliation do not affect the arbitration.